Certificate III in Individual Support (Ageing)

-The Certificate IV in Aging Support is designed to equip you with the knowledge to work in residential aged care facilities, community care, nursing homes, disability services, community-based organisations and even hospitals.
+The CHC33015 Certificate III in Individual Support (Ageing) is designed to equip you with the knowledge to work in residential aged care facilities, community care, nursing homes, disability services, community-based organisations and even hospitals.
 This program focuses on teaching you the specialist knowledge to undertake person-centred care.

 It offers both core and elective units related to the aged care industry so you can work efficiently with individuals and groups of elderly.
 Upon successful completion of this program, it is expected you will be able to take up a position within a diverse range of aged care settings and facilities.